 Why is donor cultivation important?

 Donor cultivation is a crucial part of gaining more recurring and major donors.
 Consider donor cultivation as a tool to remind your donors of your cause.
 It’s meant to keep them in the loop of everything going on with your organization and keep your name fresh in their brain.
-This helps build brand trust and improves your chances of one-time donors becoming recurring donors.
+This helps build trust and has been proven to the likelihood of one-time donors giving again and more generously.

 How to measure donor cultivation?

 How do you know if you are successfully cultivating and retaining donors?
 Do you measure it?
 Well, if you’re not, you should!

 Closely tracking and analyzing your Donor Retention Rate will help determine what strategies are working and what aren’t, while helping you better understand your donors.